DAOhaus/paper/README.md

 **Distribute Tax:** Takes the yes / no votes, and the amount to be distributed.
 Must be executed from a resource contract to re-distribute some amount of Ether back to the token holders proportionate to their holdings.

-**Check for Delinquent Addresses:** Offchain solution checks 1 month prior to taxation date and will send out notifications to those that still need to pay.
+**Check for Delinquent Addresses:** Off chain solution checks 1 month prior to taxation date and will send out notifications to those that still need to pay.

 **Request Tax Amount:** Takes an address, return how much tax is owed for particular user.
 True is returned if paid in full, amount is returned if have withstanding balance.